 Immunisation is the most effective way to actively protect your child from preventable diseases, such as whooping cough, tetanus, hepatitis B and measles.

 The first time we are exposed to a germ, for example a bacterium or virus, it takes time for the immune system to respond and we become unwell.
-However, once the body has memory of the infection, the immune system is able to respond rapidly to destroy the germ the next time we are exposed preventing us from getting sick.
+However, once the immune system has memory of the infection, it is able to respond rapidly to destroy the germ the next time we are exposed.

 The National Immunisation Schedule provides the best protection for our children when they are most at risk.
 From six weeks of age, children can be protected from several potentially dangerous diseases.
 It is very important to stick to the schedule – not immunising your child increases the risk of them getting the infection, and not keeping up to date reduces the protection that the immunisation can provide.
 It takes a few months and repeated doses of a vaccine for an infant to be fully protected.